rgodishela-learning/bookish-couscous/docker_training/swarm-stack/README.md

 Python flask app:
 - stores counter in redis
-- returns count and hostname of contriner servicing request
+- returns count and hostname of container servicing request